ljolliet/Terminus/README.md

 Game that teach to IT students how to use a shell, and in the same time gives information about the [University of Bordeaux](https://www.u-bordeaux.fr/Universite/Campus/Campus-Talence-Pessac-Gradignan).
 ## Getting Started

-This game will be online and will be accessible at this [link](//TODO) once the project will be achieved.
+This game will be online and will be accessible [here](https://ljolliet.github.io/Terminus/) after each version release.
 However the main page is terminus.html and is reachable in sources.
 ### Prerequisites